nodejs/nodejs.org/CONTRIBUTING.md

 Note that regular contributors do not need to become "Collaborators" as any contribution is appreciated (even without a status), and a Collaborator status is a formality that comes with obligations.

-If you're an active contributor seeking to become a member, we recommend contacting one of the existing Team Members for guidance.
+If you're an active contributor seeking to become a member, we recommend you contact one of the existing Team Members for guidance.

 <details>
   <summary><b>What's the process for becoming a Collaborator?</b></summary>